Geeks-Trident-LLC/textfsmgen/README.md

 ## 🐞 Bugs & Feature Requests

-If you encounter a bug or have a feature request, please submit it through the official [GitHub Issue Tracker](https://github.com/Geeks-Trident-LLC/textfsmgenerator/issues).
+If you encounter a bug or have a feature request, please submit it through the official [GitHub Issue Tracker](https://github.com/Geeks-Trident-LLC/textfsmgen/issues).
 This helps us track, prioritize, and resolve issues efficiently while keeping all feedback in one place.

 ---

 ## 🛣️ Roadmap

-- ⚠️ **Deprecation Notice** - *TextFSM Generator Pro Edition* and *Enterprise Edition* will be deprecated and removed during the upcoming migration to 🚀 `textfsmgenerator` version **1.x**.
+- ⚠️ **Deprecation Notice** - *TextFSM Generator Pro Edition* and *Enterprise Edition* will be deprecated and removed during the upcoming migration to 🚀 `textfsmgen` version **1.x**.
 - ✨ **Template Generation Improvements** – Ongoing refinements to TextFSM template creation, deeper integration with parsing libraries, and streamlined developer workflows.
 - 🐳 **Containerization** – Official Docker images and containerized deployment options for portability, scalability, and simplified setup.
 - 🔄 **CI/CD Integration** – Automated pipelines for testing, building, and releasing to ensure faster and more reliable delivery.